tidepool-org/hydrophone/templates/preview/README.md

 ```

 The webserver starts and listen on port 8088.
 The webpage is then available on http://localhost:8088
+Crowdin live preview page is available on http://localhost:8088/live_preview